davebenson/doom4-walkthrough/README.md

 After completing the fight, exit at the top of the room, on the opposite side as the entrance.

 ## Mission 3:  End of Mission
+...

 # Mission 4:  Argent Facility
+...

 # Mission 5:  Argent Energy Tower
+We start the level getting new Jumping abilities.
+Then we cross a damaged bridge to the Tower itself.

+The tower is big and tall - most of the level is spent ascending it.

 ## Mission 5: Fight: Intro to Level, and Revenants